routingsystems/appsflyer-cordova-plugin/README.md

 ```
 $ cordova plugin add cordova-plugin-appsflyer-sdk
 ```
 To install cordova manually check out the doc [here](/docs/Installation.md).

 > **_NOTE:_** for Ionic installation see [this](#ionic) section

+## ⚠️ Adding AD_ID permission for Android ⚠️
+In v6.8.0 of the AppsFlyer SDK, we added the normal permission `com.google.android.gms.permission.AD_ID` to the SDK's AndroidManifest, to allow the SDK to collect the Android Advertising ID on apps targeting API 33.
+If your app is targeting children, you need to revoke this permission to comply with Google's Data policy.
+You can read more about it [here](https://dev.appsflyer.com/hc/docs/install-android-sdk#the-ad_id-permission). </br>

 ## <a id="appKids">👨‍👩‍👧‍👦 Add or Remove Strict mode for App-kids
 Starting from version **6.1.10** iOS SDK comes in two variants: **Strict** mode and **Regular** mode.
 Please read more [here](https://support.appsflyer.com/hc/en-us/articles/207032066#integration-strict-mode-sdk)
 ***Change to Strict mode***<br>